alexlafroscia/vite-plugin-handlebars/README.md

 This will result in `<h1>Hello, world!</h1>` in your output HTML file.

+You can also provide a function, either as the `context` key or any of the keys within the object, which will be evaluated to create the value that will be made available inside your application.

 ### Partials

 If you want to make use of [partials](https://handlebarsjs.com/guide/partials.html#basic-partials) in your HTML files, you _must_ define the `partialDirectory` option for the `handlebars` plugin.